flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 abstractions, the more productive you will be.

 In the chapter "Core Functions in Depth", you saw how Clojure is written in terms of abstractions.
-In this chapter, you'll learn how to create your own abstractions with protocols and multimethods, how to create performant implementions of abstractions with records, and how to extend existing implementations so that they'll belong to an abstraction.
+This chapter serves as an introduction to the world of creating and implementing your own abstractions.
+You'll learn the basics of multimethods, protocols, and records.

 ## Abstractions, Implementations, and Polymorphism

-An *abstraction* is a named collection of *operations*, and data types implement abstractions.
+An *abstraction* is a named collection of *operations*, and *data types* implement abstractions.
 The Seq abstraction consists of operations like `first` and `rest`, and the vector data type is an implementation of that abstraction - it responds to all of the Seq operations.
 A specific vector, like `[:seltzer :water]` is an instance of that data type.

+Because this chapter deals with how data types implement abstractions, and because Clojure relies on Java's standard library for many of its data types, there's a little Java involved.
+For example, Clojure strings are just Java strings, instances of the Java class `java.lang.String`.
+"Wait a minute," you might be mentally imploring me, "what's all this talk about classes all of a sudden?"
+Classes are how you define your own data types in Java.
+Clojure provides additional type constructs: *records* and *types*.
+This book only covers records.

 The main way that we achieve abstraction in Clojure is through *polymorphism*, or the association of an operation name with more than one algorithm.
-The algorithm for performing `conj` on a list is different from the one for vectors, but we give them the same name to indicate that they implement the same concept of "add an element to the business end of this data structure."
+The algorithm for performing `conj` on a list is different from the one for vectors, but we unify them under the same name to indicate that they implement the same concept of "add an element to the business end of this data structure."
+Let's look at multimethods, our first tool for defining polymorphic behavior.

 ## Multimethods